TatianaTylosky/launch-your-first-website/guide.md

     </html>
     ```

-Notice we took out the "I can haz code?!" for now!
+Notice we went ahead and took out the "I can haz code?!".

 ###Theory: